Bulgarian political crisis (2021–2026): 2022 election

-The parties which formed the previous coalition: PP, BSPzB and DB failed to gain a majority only reaching 98 of the seats.
-Meanwhile, the two pro-Russian and nationalist parties VAZ and the new formed Bulgarian Rise (led by former interim prime minister Yanev) both made gains.
-GERB became largest party with around 25% and 67 seats.
+The parties which had formed the previous coalition—PP, BSPzB and DB—failed to gain a majority, only reaching 98 seats.
+Two pro-Russian and nationalist parties made gains, namely VAZ and the newly formed Bulgarian Rise (BV).
+BV was led by former interim prime minister Yanev.
+GERB became the largest party with around 25% and 67 seats.
 ITN failed to reach the 4% threshold.
 It took three days for the Assembly to vote on a chairperson following the election.
 In the meantime, a dog called "Johnny" received joking endorsements from the public to become the chairman instead.
 Eventually, Vezhdi Rashidov from GERB was approved as a compromise on 21 October.
 The first mandate went to GERB, and they proposed Nikolay Gabrovski.
-Gabrovski was disapproved by parliament on December 14.
+The parliament decided not to support Gabrovski on 14 December.